Salimer/RLCS-event-landing-page/README.md

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: To clone or fork and run it in a browser
-- A desktop, laptop or mac with internet connection
-- A text editor (i.e. Visual Studio)
-- GitHub account

 ### Setup